 London | Aberdeen

-Following a recent expansion of our clinic with new, fully equipped consulting rooms and an imaging department with state of the art equipment, ROC is excited to announce that we will soon be commencing a new breast clinic service at our Westhill premise.
+Following a recent expansion of our Aberdeen clinic with new, fully equipped consulting rooms and a State of Art Imaging Department, ROC is excited to announce that we will soon be commencing a Breast Clinic service at our Aberdeen – Westhill premise.

 Breast cancer is the most common form of cancer in women with one in eight women being affected.
 The incidence of breast cancer increases dramatically over the age of 40 with 80% of women diagnosed with breast cancer aged over 45 years of age.